-- □ Have you read all explanatory information before signing? - □ Is your Social Security number correct? - □ If necessary, has your retirement coordinator provided requested information and signed the form? - □ Does the form require notarization? - □ Did you keep a copy of the form for your files? - □ Did you keep a record of when and how you filed the forms, in case you ever need to confirm their submission date? - Did you include required supporting documents with your form? - □ If you are selecting options 2, 3, 5, or 6 did you include proof of date of birth for your designated beneficiary?
+Have you read all explanatory information before signing?
+Is your Social Security number correct?
+If necessary, has your retirement coordinator provided requested information and signed the form?
+Does the form require notarization?
+Did you keep a copy of the form for your files?
+Did you keep a record of when and how you filed the forms, in case you ever need to confirm their submission date?
+Did you include required supporting documents with your form?
+If you are married and required to select the Basic Allowance or if you are unmarred and selecting Options 2, 3, 5, or 6 did you include proof of date of birth for your designated beneficiary?